mathisokle/SecureBoot-CA2023-Automatic-Update/README.md

 ### VMware VM does not update correctly

 Stop and complete the Broadcom remediation first.
-Running Windows-level automation against a broken platform key state is just structured disappointment.

 ### Reboot is required but must be controlled manually